 The wave of layoffs at Coinbase reveals how quickly economic conditions are changing.
 Just one year ago, Coinbase was projecting it would add 2,000 new employees.

-Late last year, online used-car dealer Carvana said it was laying off 1,500 employees, or around 8% of its workforce.
+In late 2022, online used-car dealer Carvana said it was laying off 1,500 employees, or around 8% of its workforce.

 In an email to employees, CEO Ernie Garcia said the company is cutting back due to economic conditions such as higher financing costs and delayed car purchasing.

 Networking firm Cisco Systems announced in November that it was shedding more than 4,000 jobs, or about 5% of its workforce.

 The cuts are part of a planned $600 million restructuring.
 However, the company noted that it will hire for new roles in the wake of the restructuring and planned to end the current fiscal year with roughly the same number of employees as before the layoffs.